 Library Services - The municipal library was completed and occupied in 1978 and the construction cost was fully funded by the federal government.
 The library offers a variety of services and programs to Scituate residents in all age groups.
 Traditional library services are enhanced by modern technologies and innovative information systems.
 The library is centrally located and serves as a convenient meeting place for community groups.
 The Board of Library Trustees is responsible for establishing policies governing the operation of the library.
-On November 4, 2013, the Town approved a \$12,000,000 library renovation project which will be offset with a \$4,985,480 public construction grant from the Massachusetts Board of Library Commissioners.
+On November 4, 2013, the Town approved a \$12,000,000 library renovation project which was offset with a \$4,985,480 public construction grant from the Massachusetts Board of Library Commissioners and \$1.4 million in private donations.
 On December 14, 2013, the Town voted to exclude this debt from the limitations of Proposition 2 1⁄2.
 The renovated building re-opened to the public in June 2017.

 Recreation - The Town operates two public marinas comprised of 236 slips with permanent and transient docking facilities for commercial and pleasure boats.
 Fifteen additional slips were added in the spring of 2011.
 The Town recently received \$840,500 in a Seaport Economic Advisory Council grant to make improvements to its marinas and a \$27,000 Massachusetts Commission on Disabilities grant for accessibility improvements.
-The Recreation Department oversees, and maintains the Town's beaches and 17 athletic fields, and offers several fee-based programs.
-The marina is accounted for as an enterprise fund and is completely self-supporting, including debt service.
-The Town also operates an 18-hole municipal golf course.
-Maintenance on the golf course is performed by International Golf Maintenance of Champions Gate, Florida.
-The course, which opened in June 1997, is also self-supporting, including debt service, and is an enterprise fund as well.
-The Recreation Department offers several fee-based programs.
+The Town also received a \$58,000 grant for the purchase of a new pump-out boat in 2019.
+The marina is accounted for as an enterprise fund.